-The path analysis techniques lets you do things like:
+The path exploration techniques lets you do things like:

 - Find the top pages that new users open after opening the home page.

 - Discover what actions users take after an app exception.

 - Uncover looping behavior which may indicate users becoming stuck.

 - Determining the effects of an event on subsequent users actions.

 Create a path exploration

 - The Explorations workspace appears.

 - At the top of the screen, select the Path exploration template.